-The Washington State Community College campus, which opened with one "Main Building" in 1991, has grown to include seven structures: the Main Building, Arts & Sciences Center, Carson K. Miller Library, Center for Business and Technology, Evergreen Child Development Center, the John Graecen Agrilab and a maintenance building.
+The Washington State Community College campus, which opened with one "Main Building" in 1991, has grown to include seven structures: the Main Building, Arts & Sciences Center, Carson K. Miller Library, Student OneStop, Evergreen Child Development Center, the John Graecen AgriLab, and a maintenance building.

-The College is situated on approximately 155 of wooded land.
+The College is situated on approximately 155 acres of wooded land.
 In 2013 the College created a Master Plan for campus growth, with a vision for upgrades to facilities, enhancement of indoor and outdoor learning and recreation spaces as well as improvements to the campus entrances and parking lots.
 These improvements will be pursued as funds become available.

 - Arts and Sciences Center: Classrooms in this building include physics and chemistry labs, art, music and dance labs, education and transfer programs and other arts & sciences classes.
-Offices of faculty in the Arts & Sciences academic division, and the office of the chief academic officer are located here.
+Offices of faculty in the Arts & Sciences academic division are located here.
 Harvey Graham Auditorium (288 seats), site of many community and campus events, is on the second floor of this building.
-The Center for Student Success, offering tutoring and other student success programs, is on the first floor and an open student computer lab and HelpDesk are located in AS253.
-The building opened in 1996; 44,000 square feet. - Carson K. Miller Library: Carson K. Miller Library houses over 20,000 volumes which include reference materials and media as well as a state of the art 24 station computer lab.
+The Outreach programs Upward Bound and Educational Talent Search is on the first floor.
+The building opened in 1996; 44,000 square feet. - Carson K. Miller Library: Carson K. Miller Library houses over 25,000 volumes which include reference materials and media as well as a state of the art 25 station computer lab.

-The Ohio Library and Information Network, OhioLINK, is a consortium of 88 Ohio college and university libraries and the State Library of Ohio, that work together to provide Ohio students, faculty and researchers with the information they need for teaching and research.
-Serving more than 600,000 students, faculty, and staff at 89 institutions, OhioLINK's membership includes 16 public/research universities, 23 community/technical colleges, 49 private colleges and the State Library of Ohio.
+The Ohio Library and Information Network, OhioLINK, is a consortium of 120 Ohio college and university libraries and the State Library of Ohio, that work together to provide Ohio students, faculty and researchers with the information they need for teaching and research.
+Serving more than 600,000 students, faculty, and staff at 93 institutions, OhioLINK's membership includes 16 public university libraries, 51 independent college libraries, 23 two-year college libraries, 16 regional campus libraries, 8 law school libraries and 5 medical school libraries and the State Library of Ohio.
 Our students and faculty have the ability to electronically request items from the OhioLINK central catalog.
 It also provides a delivery service among member institutions to speed the exchange of library items.